Information Security Management

 • Respond to risks associated with the convenience of information handling due to the rapid development of information and communication technology and strengthen compliance with relevant laws and regulations

-• Establish a highly secure IT infrastructure to address today’s increasingly sophisticated cyberattacks and take initiatives to strengthen readiness for cyberattacks
+• Establish a highly secure IT infrastructure to address increasingly sophisticated cyberattacks and take initiatives to strengthen the incident response structure

 MTP2026Targets